The documentation you're currently reading is for version 3.2.0. Click here to view documentation for the latest stable version.

-One of the quickest ways to get EWC running is using Docker.
-This page will show you the basics of how to use EWC with Docker.
+One of the quickest ways to get StackStorm running is using Docker.
+This page will show you the basics of how to use StackStorm with Docker.

 If you use Kubernetes, check the EWC HA Cluster in Kubernetes - BETA for more information.

 Docker-compose deployment relies on pre-built, tested and deployed to Docker Hub StackStorm images.
 Check out stackstorm/st2-dockerfiles GitHub repository if you need more details about the StackStorm Dockerfiles internals.

 Docker engine and

 docker-compose are properly installed, getting started is easy.

 You may want to change some variables as necessary.
 The defaults should be okay.
 Below is the complete list of available options that can be used to customize your containers:

 Tag at the end of the docker image (ie:

 The image or path to the images.
 Default is

 Port to expose st2web port 80 on.
 Default is